 Here, for the first time, are girls’ unmuted voices from the front lines of adolescence, personal and painfully honest.
 By laying bare their harsh day-to-day reality, Reviving Ophelia issues a call to arms and offers parents compassion, strength, and strategies with which to revive these Ophelias’ lost sense of self.

-Mary Pipher, Ph.D., is the author of the number-one New York Times-bestselling Reviving Ophelia, as well as The Shelter of Each Other, Another Country, The Middle of Everywhere, and Letters to a Young Therapist.
-She was a Rockefeller Scholar, and… More about Mary Pipher
+Mary Pipher, Ph.D., is a psychologist and the author of nine books, including the New York Times bestsellers Reviving Ophelia, The Shelter of Each Other, and Another Country, as well as Seeking Peace and Writing to Change the World.
+She… More about Mary Pipher, PhD

 Published by Random House Audio Jul 04, 2000| 180 Minutes| ISBN 9780553754254